Caitlin Curry, Durham University / United Nations Convention to Combat Desertification

 The use of landscape based natural flood risk management approaches have risen in popularity in recent years as they have the potential to offer mitigation to flood hazards at a lower costs and other multiple benefits, such as habitat improvements.
 However, the location of the mitigation […]

 One of the major challenges to achieving good ecological status under the Water Framework Directive (WFD) is the large volume of pollutants reaching the river system from diffuse sources.
-Each biological element within the WFD has differing sensitivities to […]
+Each biological element within the WFD has differing sensitivities to pollution and […]

 Michelle Walker, The Rivers Trust